hojjatjokar/YDKJS-Review/this-and-object-prototypes/chapter3/Questions.md

 79. ### What's getters and setters are in property level or object level?

 If the property is not yet present on the object in question, the `[[Put]]` operation is even more nuanced and complex.
-We will revisit this scenario in Chapter 5 when we discuss `[[Prototype]]` to give it more clarity.

 80. ### What's Getters and Setters?